Aker Brygge: Location and description

-Aker Brygge area today consists of 13 separate units and 9 of them are divided into a total of 823 owner units.
-The properties are bound together through a comprehensive working agreement thereby creating a new district of Oslo which is unique in both a national and international perspective.
-A number of well situated public areas and arrangements have been developed through cooperation between apartment owners, and business and cultural interests.
+The area consists of 13 separate units and 9 of them are divided into a total of 823 owner units.
+The properties are bound together through a comprehensive working agreement thereby creating a new district of Oslo which is unique from both a national and international perspective.
+A number of public areas and arrangements have been developed through cooperation between apartment owners, and business and cultural interests.
 The administration of the working agreement and the carrying out of such tasks is done by the commonly owned company Bryggedrift AS.